RayannonVelarde/Offline-GUI-Topic-Modeling/README.md

 - Select a single `.txt` file or a folder of `.txt` files
 - Optionally exclude interviewer turns by speaker label, such as `SPEAKER_00`
-- Optionally enable Ollama LLM labeling
+- Optionally enable GPT4All LLM labeling and pick the local model name
 - Run the BERTopic pipeline from the GUI
-- View live logs while the pipeline runs
+- Watch a per-stage progress checklist (loading → preprocessing → BERTopic → done) with elapsed times
 - Review topic cards with keywords and example excerpts
 - Open the output folder when the pipeline finishes

-Ollama labeling requires Ollama running locally with a compatible model such as `llama3.1`.
+- Chat with a built-in offline AI assistant (also GPT4All) about the selected transcript and discovered topics

+GPT4All labeling requires the chosen `.gguf` model to be available locally (the app downloads it to `~/.cache/gpt4all/` on first use).
+The default is `mistral-7b-openorca.Q4_0.gguf`.

 ---